Rfor violence and pervasive language.

 After meeting with newly elected U.S. President Thaddeus Ross, played by Harrison Ford in his Marvel Cinematic Universe debut, Sam finds himself in the middle of an international incident.
 He must discover the reason behind a nefarious global plot before the true mastermind has the entire world seeing red.

-Rfor strong/bloody violence and language throughout.
+Rfor strong bloody violence, grisly images, and language throughout.

 PGfor action, mild rude humor and some thematic elements.